How hackers can send text messages from your phone without you knowing

 2) Keep your phone software updated: Both iPhone and Android users should keep their phone’s OS and apps updated regularly as Apple and Google release patches to vulnerabilities as they are discovered.
 Updating your phones can prevent hackers from exploiting security flaws and sending text messages from your phone without you knowing.

 3) Change your passwords: Change the passwords for all your online accounts, including your email, social media, and banking accounts.
 Do not use easy-to-guess information such as your birthday or address.
-Use strong, unique passwords that are difficult to guess; Be sure to do this on another device in case there is malware on your phone monitoring you.
+Use strong, unique passwords that are difficult to guess; preferably ones that are alphanumeric, and if applicable, include special symbols.
+Be sure to do this on another device in case there is malware on your phone monitoring you.
+Consider using a password manager to generate and store complex passwords.
+It will help you to create unique and difficult-to-crack passwords that a hacker could never guess.

 4) Enable two-factor authentication: Enabling two-factor authentication on all your online accounts will add an extra layer of security to your accounts and make it more difficult for hackers to gain access.